Read more on our COVID-19 Resource Guide.

 However, auto loans are still traded within the free market, so they’re not directly tied to any particular rates.
 It’s more about movements within the bond market.
 They still go up because the overall cost to borrow any money rises, but not by as much as you think.

 An analysis by USA Today shows that when the Federal Reserve raised interest rates in June 2017 by 0.25%, auto loan rates only increased by somewhere between 0.118% and 0.125% depending on the term of the loan.

 Auto loans are much more influenced by your personal credit history.

-Let’s cover personal loans next because it’s another loan with a two to five year term, typically.
+Let’s cover personal loans next because it’s another loan with a 2 – 5-year term, typically.

 In order to get an idea of the effects of federal funds rates on personal loans, we looked at the behavior of personal loan rates in the short and long-term from the Federal Reserve rate using data from the St. Louis Fed.
 The data is based on a 24-month loan term.

 So, do short-term rates have an effect on personal loan interest rates?
 Maybe, but maybe not.